 Stories like Libby’s are common in the United States.
 Each year, more than 1.3 million Americans are injured by medical errors, resulting in birth injuries, brain damage, paralysis, and death.
 But, did you know that hospitals and doctors are not required to disclose them?

 Medical professionals are entrusted to provide the highest standard of care and treatment to our loved ones and ourselves.
-When a doctor fails to uphold this standard and harms a patient because of his or her negligence, a skilled personal injury attorney in Boston may be able to help you hold the at-fault party accountable and recover compensation for your suffering and loss.
+When a doctor fails to uphold this standard and harms a patient because of his or her negligence, a skilled personal injury attorney may be able to help you hold the at-fault party accountable and recover compensation for your suffering and loss.

 Medical Records May Have Holes